The Easy Life in Kamusari

-The Easy Life in Kamusari (Japanese: Kamusari nānā nichijō) is a 2009 novel by Shion Miura.
+The Easy Life in Kamusari (神去なあなあ日常, Kamusari Nānā Nichijō) is a 2009 novel by Shion Miura.
 It follows Yuki Hirano, a city native, as he works a forestry job in a remote mountain area.
 A movie adaptation (Wood Job!) premiered in 2014.
 The novel was translated into English by Juliet Winters Carpenter in 2021.

 Synopsis

 Yuki Hirano, recently graduated from high school, finds himself signed up for forestry work by his parents.
 Traveling to work in the remote village of Kamusari is difficult in many ways for Yuki, who was born and raised in the city; a new coworker even takes Yuki's cell phone and cheerfully disposes of the battery.

 Over the course of a year, the young man comes to appreciate the meticulous process of taking care of the trees and the environment around him.